linroger/FinanceCompendium/IX. Risk Management/Risk Management and Financial Institutions/Part 3 Market Risk/Chapter 11 Value at Risk and Expected Shortfall.md

 # Example 11.1

-Suppose that the gain from a portfolio during six months is normally distributed with a mean of  $2 million and a standard deviation of$ 10 million.
+Suppose that the gain from a portfolio during six months is normally distributed with a mean of  \$2 million and a standard deviation of\$ 10 million.
 From the properties of the normal distribution, the one-percentile point of this distribution is  $2 - 2.326 \times 10$  or  $-\21.3$  million.
-The VaR for the portfolio with a time horizon of six months and confidence level of  $99\%$  is therefore \ $21.3$  million.
+The VaR for the portfolio with a time horizon of six months and confidence level of  $99\%$  is therefore \$21.3\$  million.

 # Example 11.2

-Suppose that for a one-year project all outcomes between a loss of $50 million and a gain of $50 million are considered equally likely.
-In this case, the loss from the project has a uniform distribution extending from -$50 million to +$50 million.
-There is a 1\% chance that there will be a loss greater than $49 million.
-The VaR with a one-year time horizon and a 99\% confidence level is therefore $49 million.
+Suppose that for a one-year project all outcomes between a loss of \$50 million and a gain of \$50 million are considered equally likely.
+In this case, the loss from the project has a uniform distribution extending from -\$50 million to +\$50 million.
+There is a 1\% chance that there will be a loss greater than \$49 million.
+The VaR with a one-year time horizon and a 99\% confidence level is therefore \$49 million.

 # Example 11.3